citruslogic/TicTacToe/README.md

 3. Draw() should be boolean because after the other three conditions for winning a draw can be determined.
 4. The board is an array type instead of a Vector.
 5. The board does not have an undo feature; game state cannot be replayed.
+6. Invalid moves include trying to occupy the same space as another player and choosing an invalid tile.